torabian/fireback/otherside/fireback-nest/README.md

 Fireback go is my main focus for delivering backends, and it seems rewriting 100+ more routes once again would be kinda difficult at this point.
-Fireback Nest, will be a webserver, plus CLI support, and somehow will be connecting go and java together for the project (I need to figure it out)
+Fireback Nest, will be a webserver, plus CLI support, and somehow will be connecting go and node/ts together for the project (I need to figure it out)

 ## Tools to be supported: